dgramop/SocNet/README.md

 # SocNet
-SocNet is no longer open source
+SocNet is no longer open source.
+Use SocNet at socnet.16mb.com .
+SocNet was completely built by Dhruv Gramopadhye.
+Pull requests will not be considered.